Benjamin Lewis Vulliamy

 Benjamin Lewis Vulliamy (25 January 1780 – 8 January 1854) was a clockmaker, active in 18th and 19th century Britain.
 He succeeded his father Benjamin Vulliamy as head of the firm and Clockmaker to the Crown.

 Biography

 The family was of Swiss origin.
 Justin Vulliamy, an ancestor, coming to England in 1704 to study the construction of English clocks and watches, under one Benjamin Gray, finally succeeded to his master's business at 68 Pall Mall, after having married his daughter.
 The old shop was situated at 52 Pall Mall, (where the Marlborough Club stood from 1868 until 1953) The firm obtained the appointment of Clockmakers to the Crown in 1742, which it held for 112 years.

-Benjamin Lewis commenced early to make a special study of horology.
-Succeeding to the business, he erected clocks for several important buildings, including the victualling yard, Plymouth, Windsor Castle, churches at Norwood, Leytonstone, and Stratford, St Mary's Church, and the University Press at Oxford, and the cathedral at Calcutta.
-The clock at the post office, St. Martin's-le-Grand, was one made by Vulliamy for the Earl of Lonsdale.
-Vulliamy was a man of considerable ingenuity, and introduced several peculiarities and improvements into his clocks.
+Justin Vulliamy died in 1797, the business being inherited by his son Benjamin (Benjamin Lewis's father).